 You reasonably believed that a danger or emergency that you didn’t cause existed.
 You were threatened with significant, real, imminent harm.
 There were no other reasonable means to escape, so you avoided the danger by being in a place without consent or permission.
 For example, there was a hurricane, flood, or someone was chasing you, so you sought shelter in a building, home, or vehicle.

 The sentences of those who are found guilty of burglary or who plead guilty to it, vary widely.
 It depends on the facts of the situation, what degree burglary is at issue, and whether you have a prior criminal conviction.
 A burglary defense lawyer will work with you to find ways to reduce your possible sentence.

-After an investigation and we have a full understanding of your case, we often speak to prosecutors to convince them to drop or reduce the charges.
+After an investigation and with the help of a skilled trial lawyer, we have a full understanding of your case, and we often speak to prosecutors to convince them to drop or reduce the charges.
 Few criminal charges are resolved at a trial.
 Usually, defendants want to avoid an “all or nothing” trial where they could be convicted and face serious consequences.
 They will often agree to a plea bargain.